tonytw1/osm-jigsaw/README.md

 ### Proposed approach

-- Extract top level relations =>
+- Extract high level entities and their components =>

+Select a high level set of entities; say admin boundary relations.
+Extract these from an OSM extract file.
+Resolve the sub relations, ways and nodes which they are composed of and dump these out into a smaller working file.

+This step might take the 1Gb Great Britain extract down to something more like 50Mb.

-- Resolve these relations into bounding shapes =>
+- Resolve these relations into bounding areas =>

+Load the high levek entities and attempt to build bounding areas for them.
+Relations may be composed of many shapes.
+Ways and nodes don't always appear into order.

-- Arrange these shapes into some sort of heap like structure; sift up the relations which enclose others to try and extract a sensible hierarchy =>
+- Try to sort these areas into some sort of hierarchy

+Much like a gravel sorting sieve.
+Smaller areas should falled down inside larger areas.
+More important relations like countries should float to the top regardless of their tags.
+Ignore overlapping areas for now; does this mean than insertion order becomes important?

-- Pour remaining entites into the top of this structure and let them sift down to the smallest area which encloses them => (if this is polygon matching would using a GPU be sensible?)
+- Iterate, pouring remaining entites into the top of this structure in batches

+Let them sift down to the smallest area which encloses them => (if this is polygon matching would using a GPU be sensible?)

 This graph gives a path from each element back up to the the top level enclosing relation.